alwinb/reurl/README.md

 ### url.path

-Given a ReUrl object `url`, `url.path` is a getter that returns a new ReUrl object consisting of only the path components of `url`, or `null` if no such components are present.
+A getter that returns a new ReUrl object consisting of only the path components of `url` or `null` if no such components are present.

 	new ReUrl ('http://foo#baz').path
 	// => null